-Bill Wood has been making sculpture since high school.
+Bill Wood has been making sculptures since high school.
 He has a degree in Art from Ottawa University, Ottawa, Kansas and attended the Kansas City Art Institute, Kansas City, Missouri.
 His work has been featured in shows from Connecticut to Key West and as far west as Topeka Kansas.
 Continue reading →

-Cover Photo: Ted Moores ties up SPARKS at the blue line at Kilmarnock Lock n the Rideau Canal.
+Cover Photo: Ted Moores ties up the Hybrid Electric Launch SPARKS at the blue line at Kilmarnock Lock n the Rideau Canal.

 After three years of painstaking work and many interruptions, Ted Moores of Bear Mountain Boats completed the Bear Mountain 30 Hybrid Electric Launch Sparks on June 22, 2010.
 The boat is unlike any he had built before.

-The Bear Mountain 30 Hybrid Electric Launch is designed for low-speed cruising while using the least amount of fossil fuel possible.
+Sparks is designed for low-speed cruising while using the least amount of fossil fuel possible.
 It normally runs on batteries charged by solar panels and shore power.
 When necessary, a diesel generator powers its electric motor and charges its batteries.Continue reading →

-Boatbuilding instructor Chuck Graydon of Bates Technical College sent these photos of some projects that is students have been working on using WEST SYSTEM® epoxy.
+Boatbuilding instructor Chuck Graydon of Bates Technical College sent these photos of some projects that its students have been working on using WEST SYSTEM® Epoxy.

 Bates Technical College is located in Tacoma, Washington.
 They offer several boatbuilding and repair programs designed to prepare students for apprentice-level employment in the boat building industry and ultimately fill positions in shipyards, marinas, and private boat building companies.
 Continue reading →

 A little history lesson.
 Last year a cousin of the Gougeon Brothers, David Huskins and his family, visited the Thunderbird Lodge on Lake Tahoe.
-He sent us a couple photos of Thunderbird, the legendary commuter yacht designed by John L. Hacker in 1939.
+He sent us a couple of photos of Thunderbird, the legendary commuter yacht designed by John L. Hacker in 1939.
 It was commissioned by George Whittell and built by Huskins Boat Works in Bay City, Michigan.
 Continue reading →

 Last summer I used WEST SYSTEM® Epoxy to repair a small section of rot in a rough sawn cedar trim board on my house.
 Before gutter was installed, the trim board was wet frequently, but well ventilated.
 Only a narrow center section of the #2 grade, 1″×12″ board seemed to be vulnerable.
 Continue reading →

 Tom Pawlak and I had the opportunity to visit I Hodgdon Yachts Inc. in East Boothbay, Maine to view the progress on the 124′ Bruce King designed yacht, ANTONISA while she was under construction in 1998.
 Continue reading →